Hi my friends, I'm Shannon.

 Dave knew nothing about autism when he came into our lives.
 He learned autism from our family and has traveled this road with us.
 Despite our many autism challenges along the way, leaving was never an option for him, he was all in and for that, I am so grateful.
 He chose us and together we are a family.

-Jordan did not meet his typical milestones and had numerous ear infections beginning at 6 months of age.
-By 3 years old, he was diagnosed PDD-NOS and we received the autism diagnosis when he turned five.
+Jordan did not meet typical developmental milestones and at 3 years old, he was diagnosed with PDD-NOS.
+There were many indicators and at 5 years old, we received the autism diagnosis.

 I remember hearing the words "kids like him" for the very first time.
 I remember the day I was told that he would not be able to stay in a regular kindergarten class and that he wouldn't ride the bus the other kids in our neighborhood rode.
 He would have to ride the "special bus".
 The day I got the call that he wouldn't stay in his seat on the bus and was taking his clothes off so they were going to put him in a harness.

 It was those moments and so many more when I found myself so sad, so alone & so scared.
 It was all so overwhelming and at that time, no one I knew had a child with autism.
 I had no idea where to turn.

 How or why Jordan had autism never mattered.
 I focused on how I was going to make his life the best it could be.
 We do not discuss any of the controversies around the HOW and/or WHY of autism here at Not Your Average Autism Mom.